kmlawson/china-revolutions-mo3337/seminars.md

 \newpage

-## Spring Vacation

-* Please relax and enjoy your spring vacation!

-## Week 8 - The Cultural Revolution
+## Week 4 - The Cultural Revolution

 **Preparation:**

-* The reading is deliberately very light this week to allow you to continue your work on your long essay.
+* The reading is deliberately very light this week to allow you to focus more of your work on your long essay.
 Don't miss this opportunity to make progress.
-* Watch Morning Sun (2003) - 2 Hour Documentary by Carma Hinton.
+* Watch *Morning Sun* (2003) - 2 Hour Documentary by Carma Hinton.
 It is available in the library reference area.
 Consider scheduling a time to watch it together with 2-3 classmates.
 The fact the DVD was in use the day before class is not an appropriate excuse for not having watched the documentary.
 Plan ahead.
 Take notes and be ready to discuss the documentary.

 * MacFarquhar on CR:
     * X: [Setting the Stage](https://www.youtube.com/watch?v=aOh2QW6diA4)
     * X: [Bombard the Headquarters](https://www.youtube.com/watch?v=c8OHSd4sWH8)

-**Reading (~100):**
+**Reading:**

 * SOURCES 471-482 (in Ch 36 Cultural Revolution)
 * Mitter, Bitter Revolution 200-243
-* Cohen, History in Three Keys 261-288

 **Further Reading:**